-With over 25 years of experience, Bill has extensive knowledge and expertise in all aspects of patent, trademark, trade secret and copyright matters including litigation in a broad range of technologies/industries.
-For his clients, he evaluates patents, trademarks and copyrights along with advising clients on the protection of inventions, trademarks and copyrightable subject matter.
-Bill is a highly sought after IP attorney in part due to his proprietary client communication and project management system, The Harmony System™.
+Bill helps businesses protect their brands, inventions and copyrights to build business and avoid being sued.
+With more than 30 years experience, Bill has extensive knowledge in all aspects of patent, trademark, trade secret, and copyright matters including litigation in a broad range of industries.
+He evaluates patents, trademarks, and copyrights along with advising clients on the protection of inventions, trademarks, and copyrightable subject matter.
+Bill is a highly sought-after IP attorney in part due to his proprietary client communication, and project management system, The Harmony System®.

-Bill’s representation includes Fortune 500 clients, small to mid-size privately held companies and startups.
-He approaches each client matter from the perspective of the business – whether it is IP rights, IP infringement or Litigation.
-Bill listens and asks questions to fully understand the true invention and what is critical to his client’s business.
-Unlike many patent attorneys, Bill understands that just having a patent is not important, that protecting the invention and providing value to the client is the true goal.
+Bill’s representation includes Fortune 500 clients, small to mid-size privately held companies, and startups.
+He approaches each client matter from the perspective of the business – whether it’s IP rights, IP infringement or litigation.
+Bill listens and asks questions to fully understand what’s critical to his client’s business.
+Unlike many IP attorneys, Bill understands that just having a patent is not important, that protecting the invention and providing value to the client is the true goal.

 Bill has the unique ability to help clients avoid unnecessary litigation.
-He has represented numerous clients in resolving Intellectual Property litigation in the early stages and many times before the lawsuit is even filed.
+He has represented numerous clients in resolving Intellectual Property litigation in the early stages, and often well before the lawsuit is even filed.
 Through extensive research of technologies throughout the world, he can typically find proof that the [competitor’s] patent is not valid or substantially limited in scope.
-He helps clients understand the costs of litigation, both financial and personal, and the many options other than litigation that are available.
-In the event litigation is unavoidable, Bill utilizes a team approach putting the right person at the right cost doing the right job.
-With over 70 IP specialists at various rates, he can provide superior value at extremely reasonable rates.
+He helps clients understand the costs of litigation, both financial and personal, and the many alternatives that are available.
+In the event litigation is unavoidable, Bill uses a team approach, putting the right person at the right cost doing the right job.
+With more than 70 IP specialists at various rates, he can provide superior value at extremely reasonable rates.

 University of ToledoB.S.M.E., 1979

 - Pi Tau Sigma